cjdbarlow/Part-One/autonomic_nervous_system.md

 * **Hypogastric plexus**
 Arises from S2-S4, and innervates the bladder, uterus, and gut distal to the splenic flexure.

-Parasympathetic ganglia sit close to their target organ, so the preganglionic fibre is long, whilst the post-ganglionic fibre is short.
-The neurotransmitter at the ganglionic synapse and at the effector organ is ACh.
+The parasympathetic nervous system ganglia site close to the target organ.
+This means that the:
+* Pre-ganglionic fibre is long
+  * Preganglionic cell body sits within the brainstem (cranial nerves) or sacral grey matter (hypogastric plexus)
+  * Releases ACh to stimulate the post-ganglionic neurone
+* Post-ganglionic fibre is short
+  * Releases ACh to stimulate the target organ

 ###Effect